This Haunted Road Trip Will Lead You To The Scariest Places In Kansas

-Most people would be leery to live in such a paranormal state, but do you want to know what I think?
-I think the alleged haunts are great!
-Why do I feel this way?
-For starters, these urban legends give us something to ponder and explore for ourselves every October, which is what inspired us to curate this road trip of a few of the most haunted places in the Kansas.
-(Original map can be found
+With so many haunted towns in Kansas, most people would be leery to live in such a paranormally-blessed state, but do you want to know what we think?
+We think the alleged hauntings are great!
+Why do we feel this way?
+For starters, these urban legends give us something to ponder and explore for ourselves any time the whim might strike, which is what inspired us to curate this road trip of a few of the most haunted places in Kansas.
+Follow our itinerary on Google Maps with your smartphone.

 What do you think?
 What are your favorite Kansan haunts?
 Tell us all about them in the comments!

 More to Explore

 Haunted Places in Kansas

 Kansas is an old state, and with old states come the occasional terrifying tidbit of history that leads to somewhere being labeled forever as “haunted”.
 There are literally hundreds of haunted places in Kansas; in fact, no matter what town you go to, you’re bound to hear about something haunted there if you ask the right people.
 For example, Fort Leavenworth is thought to be one of the most haunted military forts in the United States.
 The Old Lawrence Community Theatre building is said to be haunted by the spirits of thespians past… at least, we hope that’s who haunts that building.

 What are the best creepy places in Kansas to visit?